muhammadyaseen01/Python-Assignments-Work/README.md

+## project-1 contain two projects, one for notebook and other is made of modules for testing

 # Banking System Project

 This project is a simple banking system where users can perform operations such as creating an account, depositing money, withdrawing money, checking balance, and printing transaction history.
 The project consists of two main files: